CRMH3/crmh3.github.io/hkstp-core-facilities.md

 - Phone: 2629-6683 / 2629-6600

 ## Safety training
-> Access to BSC is only granted after you finish the safety training.

 - Obtain your HKSTP SMART card from CRMH HR.
 - Finish BSC safety training:
   1. Fill in [HKSTP-BSC-online-training.xlsx](/files/HKSTP-BSC-online-training.xlsx).